apptainer/apptainer-userdocs/quick_start.rst

 {Project}'s :ref:`command line interface <cli>` allows you to build and interact with containers transparently.
 You can run programs inside a container as if they were running on your host system.
-You can easily redirect IO, use pipes, pass arguments, and access files, sockets, and ports on the host system from within a container.
+You can easily redirect I/O, use pipes, pass arguments, and access files, sockets, and ports on the host system from within a container.

 The ``help`` command gives an overview of {Project} options and